 Be sure that the shift is in neutral when starting the engine.
-This model is provided with start in gear protection.
+This model is provided with a function that prevents starting in gear protection.

-If the motor starts in gear, do not use it.
+If the motor somehow does start in gear, do not use it.
 Contact your authorized dealer.

-- (5) Set the throttle grip to slow position. - (6) Pull the choke knob out.
-(Choke is not necessary when the engine is warm.
-Open the throttle grip until the triangular mark.)
+- (5) Turn the throttle grip until the mark on the grip faces the triangular mark on the steering handle. - (6) Pull the choke knob out.
+(Choke is not necessary when the engine is warm.)